danielarcher/Simple-Task-List/README.md

 We created 3 handlers classes just for minimal organization: `TaskCreate`, `TaskComplete` and `TaskList`.
 The data flow keep the same as before, we receive the data and stead of use datafile storage, we use mysql database.

 In the next step, we are going to see a more MVP structure, based on this branch.

+### Hours of work
+2~3 hours
+More difficult part: creating the slim configuration

+# Tests

+    PHPUnit 8.5.13 by Sebastian Bergmann and contributors.

+    Time: 6.21 seconds, Memory: 6.00 MB

+    OK (4 tests, 6 assertions)

+    Process finished with exit code 0